Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: Conclusion

 \section{Conclusion}

-In this study, we have systematically derived the quark and gluon Generalized Parton Distributions (GPDs), Parton Distribution Functions (PDFs), and Gravitational Form Factors (GFFs) of the proton, starting from the electromagnetic form factors provided by Light-Front Holographic QCD (LFHQCD).
+In this study, we have constructed the quark and gluon GPDs within a phenomenological extension of light-front holographic QCD (LFHQCD), starting from the electromagnetic form factors provided by LFHQCD.
+From these GPDs, we then derive the corresponding parton distribution functions (PDFs) and gravitational form factors (GFFs) of the proton.
 Our approach, which incorporates a parametrized function respecting both the inclusive counting rules at large momentum fraction $x$ and Regge theory constraints at small $x$ , has yielded results in good agreement with available experimental data and lattice QCD calculations.
-This consistency validates the effectiveness of the LFHQCD framework and our phenomenological extension in describing the non-perturbative structure of the proton.
+This consistency supports the effectiveness of the LFHQCD framework and our phenomenological extension in describing the non-perturbative structure of the proton.

 The central role of the Pomeron in our analysis of gluonic contributions merits further discussion.
 In QCD, the Pomeron, crucial for small-angle scattering, is interpreted as a $2^{++}$ two-gluon bound state.
 Its dual description in AdS space corresponds to a graviton.
 By assuming that the massless graviton ground state decouples from strong interactions and that its first excited state manifests as the $2^{++}$ glueball, we obtained a glueball mass in the range $M = (2.0 - 2.24)$ GeV.
 This prediction aligns remarkably well with results from lattice QCD simulations and other theoretical models, providing strong support for the holographic interpretation of Pomeron physics and its connection to glueball states.